 Split shipment.
-A shipment booked for export on one aircraft, but split by the carrier and sent on two or more aircrafts of the same carrier.
+A shipment booked for export that is divided by the carrier in two or more shipments by the same mode of transportation from the same port within 24 hours.

 Subzone.
 A special purpose foreign trade zone established as part of a foreign trade zone project with a limited purpose that cannot be accommodated within an existing zone.
 Subzones are often established to serve the needs of a specific company and may be located within an existing facility of the company.